Asian Americans (film series): Episode 3: Good Americans

 Episode 3 aired on May 12, 2020.
-Episode Three focuses on the continued discrimination against Asians and Asian Americans, the struggle of assimilation, and the rise in Asian Americans in politics all in the context of the Cold War.
+Episode Three focuses on the continued discrimination against Asians and Asian Americans, the struggle of assimilation, and the rise of Asian Americans in politics all in the context of the Cold War.

 The episode begins with reminding the audience that many Asian Americans fought for freedom in WWII and expected equality at home.
 The G.I. bill offered an opportunity for Asian American veterans to gain access to new educational opportunities.
 Historian Alex Fabros, Jr. speaks about his Filipino father's hopes of rising to the middle class and how some Asian veterans were even able to become American citizens because they served in the war.
 Erika Lee describes how the economic success of Japanese and Chinese after the war buttressed the idea of the model minority.
 One such example of Asians being heralded as the model minority is Toy Len Goon, who won the title of American Mother of the Year in 1952.
-However, the episode makes it known that being seen as the model minority did not free Asian Americans from discrimination or racial politics of the U.S. Helen Zia speaks on how her parents were barred from buying houses in certain communities and were the only Asian-American family in Levittown when it was first built.
+However, the episode makes it known that being seen as the model minority did not free Asian Americans from discrimination or racial politics of the U.S. Helen Zia speaks about how her parents were barred from buying houses in certain communities and were the only Asian-American family in Levittown when it was first built.
 Historian Erika Lee describes how the use of the model minority was used in an attempt to delegitimize the critique from African-Americans, communists, labor activists and other marginalized groups.

 Mao Zedong and the Chinese Communist Party's rise to power in China in 1949 and China's involvement in the Korean War positioned China as an American enemy.
-The politics of Communist China ignited a whole new wave of suspicion of Asian-Americans' loyalty, only instead of the Japanese it was now the Chinese.
-A descendant of two Chinese immigrants, Winifred C. Chin stated in the episode that "In the U.S., Asians are always perpetual foreigners."
+The politics of Communist China ignited a whole new wave of suspicion of Asian Americans' loyalty, only instead of the Japanese it was now the Chinese.
+A descendant of two Chinese immigrants, Winifred C. Chin states in the episode that "In the U.S., Asians are always perpetual foreigners."
 Chin's father was a paper son and wrote poetry for the China Daily News, which made him a target of FBI.
 Due to the paper son phenomenon, the FBI offered Chinese communities the chance to regularize their immigration status in exchange for disclosing any instance of fraudulent immigration paperwork, later to be called the Confession Program.
 Chin's father and other paper son and daughters were suspicious of such government programs and many chose not to disclose.
 Screenwriter David Henry Hwang said that the accusations made against the Chinese revealed no large plot of subversive activities and that these programs and tactics were government terrorism in order to intimidate a community.
-These tactics fall into realm of McCarthyism.
+According to Hwang, these tactics fell into the realm of McCarthyism.